military-strategies-and-tactics

 Post-Cold War Expansion of Roles

-21st Century Debates and Reinterpretations
+21st Century Debates and Security Transformations

 The 2015 Security Legislation

-In 2015, the Diet passed a package of security laws that reinterpreted Article 9 to allow for “collective self-defense.”
+In 2015, the Diet passed a package of security laws that reinterpreted Article 9 to allow for "collective self-defense."
 Previously, Japan could use force only if Japan itself was attacked.
-Under the new interpretation, the SDF could defend an allied country—most notably the United States—if Japan’s own survival was at stake.
+Under the new interpretation, the SDF could defend an allied country—most notably the United States—if Japan's own survival was at stake.
 This enabled the SDF to provide rear-area support, logistics, and even armed protection for U.S. forces operating in regional contingencies.
 Critics argued this was an unconstitutional end-run around the pacifist clauses.
-Supporters claimed it was necessary to maintain the alliance’s credibility in the face of North Korean missile launches and Chinese incursions near the Senkaku/Diaoyu Islands.
+Supporters claimed it was necessary to maintain the alliance's credibility in the face of North Korean missile launches and Chinese incursions near the Senkaku/Diaoyu Islands.
+The legislation also expanded the geographical scope of SDF operations and allowed for the use of weapons to protect non-Japanese personnel in certain situations.

 New Equipment and Offensive Capabilities